 It’s so easy to make that you can adjust it in quite a few different ways.

-- Meat: Use whatever kind of beef steak or roast that you want.
-You can even make it with pork chops – just use chicken broth and bouillon instead of beef.
+• Meat: Use whatever kind of beef steak or roast that you want.
+You can even make a smothered pork chops recipe – just use chicken broth and bouillon instead of beef.

 How to Make Beef Tips and Gravy